gottfried-github/nextjs-demo/README.md

 In any case I'd need to fetch all the data before displaying the graph.

 If the data was in a local database, then fetching it on the server would make even more sense since that would save a lot of network requests.

+### Laying out the graph with Dagre
+I used a library, recommended by `react-flow`'s docs to automatically lay out the nodes.